mikosik/smooth-build/doc/tutorial.md

 #### Struct types
 Struct is a compound of named values known as its fields (like in most programming languages).
 Each field may be of different type.
-It is possible to define struct type in following way:
+It is possible to define struct type in following way (comma after last field is not mandatory):

 ```
 Person {